 UPDATE MIUI MANUALLY ON YOUR XIAOMI PHONE!

-In any of the mentioned case, you might need to update MIUI manually.
+In any of the mentioned cases, you might need to update MIUI manually.
 So let’s begin with the process :

-- Now visit MIUI English Forum or Mi Community & download the required file ROM.zip update file for your device.
+2. Now visit Mi Community & download the required file ROM.zip update file for your device.
 After downloading it, place it in your phone’s storage.

-- Now open ‘Updater’ app on your device, which is generally inside ‘Tools’ folder in MIUI launcher.
+3. Now open the ‘Updater‘ app on your device, which is generally inside the ‘Tools‘ folder in the MIUI launcher.

-- Inside ‘Updater’ app, tap on 3 dots on the top to see more options & from those options tap on ‘Choose update package’.
+4. Inside the ‘Updater‘ app, tap on 3 dots on the top to see more options & from those options tap on ‘Choose update package‘.
 This will open your default File manager & from there navigate to the place where you have copied your ROM file. (.zip format)

-- Now tap on the ROM file & hit ‘OK’ at the bottom, this will get you back to updater app & will start verifying the ROM file to see if it’s okay to continue or to abort the installation, in case of a corrupt file.
+5. Now tap on the ROM file & hit ‘OK’ at the bottom, this will get you back to the updater app & will start verifying the ROM file to see if it’s okay to continue or to abort the installation, in case of a corrupt file.

-- On rebooting, you will see a black screen with MI logo in center & ‘installing MIUI’ text at the bottom, which means that your phone is installing the decrypted file.
-This should take another 15 minutes to completed & after that, your device will automatically reboot for the final task.
+7. On rebooting, you will see a black screen with the MI logo in the center & ‘installing MIUI’ text at the bottom, which means that your phone is installing the decrypted file.
+This should take another 15 minutes to complete & after that, your device will automatically reboot for the final task.

-- Always download ROM/update files from the official sources, such as MIUI Forum or Mi Community.
-A ROM file download link with start with ‘bigota.d.miui.com’ & will end with ‘.zip’ extension.
+- Always download ROM/update files from the official sources, such as Mi Community.
+A ROM file download link with start with ‘bigota.d.miui.com’ & will end with the ‘.zip’ extension.

 - Due to slow MIUI servers, the file might get corrupted if you are downloading it on an unreliable network.
 To avoid this, use a fast & reliable internet connection to download the file & after downloading it, keep a copy saved in some other storage device.